-The Annual General Meeting in Moberg Pharma AB on May 18, 2021 resolved to authorize the Board of Directors to resolve to implement a directed share issue of not more than 910,000 Series C shares to cover the company's commitments according to the incentive program LTI 2021.
-The Board of Directors resolved to exercise its authorization and issued 910,000 Series C shares to Nordea Bank.
-These shares were repurchased at a quotient value of SEK 0.10 per share and converted to ordinary shares in June 2021.
+The Annual General Meeting of Moberg Pharma AB resolved on May 16, 2022 to authorize the Board of Directors to resolve to implement a directed share issue of not more than 1,125,000 class C shares to cover the company's commitments according to the incentive program LTI 2022.
+The Board of Directors resolved to exercise its authorization and issued 1,125,000 class C shares to Nordea Bank.
+These shares were repurchased at a quotient value of SEK 0.10 per share and converted to ordinary shares in June 2022.

-As of December 31, 2021, there were a total of 1,352,000 performance share units, with a maximum potential dilution of 3.0%.
+As of December 31, 2022, there were a total of 1,902,000 performance share units, with a maximum potential dilution of 4.4%.
 For further information on the warrant programs, see Note 7 and Note 19.